logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   #.
 Existing records already containing a :ref:`dfn-referral_date` that is
      not '09099999' may not be updated to '09099999'.

+  #.
+On :ref:`dfn-organisation_type_referred_to_at_episode_conclusion` the value '22: HeadtoHelp / HeadtoHealth' must only be used on existing records.
+It is not allowed on new records.
+  #.
+On :ref:`dfn-organisation_type_referred_to_at_episode_conclusion` the value '24: AMHC' must only be used on existing records.
+It is not allowed on new records.
+  #.
+On :ref:`dfn-program_type` only organisations commissioned by Victorian PHNs can use the value '2: Head to Health Clinc'

 .. _service-contact-current-validations:

 Service Contact